TRANSFER OF WEALTH

 Residents of Missouri have accumulated substantial amounts of wealth since the end of World War II.
-Over the next 10 years, Missourians will transfer an estimated $134 billion to the next generation.
-Over 50 years, that amount increases to a staggering $1,510 billion passing from one generation to the next.
+Over the last 10 years (2010-2019), Missourians transferred an estimated $134 billion to the next generation.
+Over 50 years (2000-2049), that amount increases to a staggering $1,510 billion passing from one generation to the next.

-This TOW study will be used by community foundations statewide to help Missourians understand the need to keep a portion of the money earned in our region benefiting future generations.
-It will also be used to increase philanthropy resulting in the sustainability of social and human services.
-In an ever increasing environment of dwindling state and federal monetary assistance, philanthropic dollars will be needed to bridge future gaps maintaining regional sustainability.
+The TOW study is used by community foundations statewide to help Missourians understand the need to keep a portion of the money earned for future generations.
+It is also used to increase philanthropy resulting in the sustainability of social and human services.
+In an ever-increasing environment of dwindling state and federal monetary assistance, philanthropic dollars will be needed to bridge future gaps maintaining regional sustainability.

 Northwest Missouri’s Future: The $51 billion Opportunity

-In 50 years, $51.37 billion will transfer from one generation to the next in Northwest Missouri.
-That’s just our local slice of a $56.3 trillion transfer of wealth that will ripple through this country.
-And in Northwest Missouri, the majority of those dollars will change hands from 2010 to 2060.
+In 40 years, $51.37 billion will transfer from one generation to the next in Northwest Missouri.
+That is just our local slice of a $56.3 trillion transfer of wealth that will ripple through this country.
+And in Northwest Missouri, most of those dollars will have changed hands from 2010 to 2060.

 You may be surprised to discover that our region has a significant amount of private wealth today: $18.06 billion.
 Collectively, we can secure the future for Northwest Missouri.

 Find out more by accessing the WEALTH IN MISSOURI AND ITS COUNTIES Report.
-Assuming 5% of all final estates are contributed to the Community Foundation.
-Endowed funds are invested at an estimated return of 8.5% and grant and community foundation services are paid out at 5% per year.
-Named funds will benefit the community in perpetuity.
+If 5% of all final estates are contributed to The Community Foundation and endowed and invested at an estimated return of 8.5 named funds will benefit the community in perpetuity.

-To realize the 5% potential for Missouri the next 50 years are critical.
-It’s a limited window of time… during which we have the opportunity to preserve some of today’s wealth for tomorrow’s generations.
+To realize the 5% potential for Missouri the next 40 years are critical.
+It is a limited window of time… during which we can preserve some of today’s wealth for tomorrow’s generations.

 Three easy ways to make a planned gift to your Stronger Communities Fund include: